 High-protein flours like bread flour will yield a very chewy biscuit, while low-protein cake flour will be so soft that you won’t get that golden brown crust.
 All purpose flour falls right in the middle for a tender, pillow center and perfect crust.

-Sour Cream Biscuit Recipe Tips
+How to Make Sour Cream Biscuits Recipe

 - Fold the dough for fluffy, flaky layers.